raymondworkshop/raymondworkshop/README.md

 I was a Tech Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).

-I got my MSc in Computer Science at Chinese University of Hong Kong and BEng in Electronic and Information Engineering at WuHan University.

 Outside of tech and reading, I like Philosophy, Nature, and Art.

 Some of My favorite quotes: